sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/run-node.md

 ---
-title: Run Testnet Node
+title: Run Node
 order: 4
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Run Testnet Node
+# Run Node

 ## Minimum System Requirements
 The hardware must meet certain requirements to run a Full Node.

 * Desktop or laptop hardware running recent versions of Mac OS X, or Linux.
 * 1 TB of free disk space, accessible at a minimum read/write speed of 100 MB/s.
-* 4 cores of CPU and 8 gigabytes of memory (RAM).
+* 4 cores of CPU and 12 gigabytes of memory (RAM).
 * A broadband Internet connection with upload/download speeds of at least 1 megabyte per second.

 ## Setting Up a New Node

 :::info
-Please check the [greenfield repo](https://github.com/bnb-chain/greenfield/releases/latest) for information on the testnet, including the correct version of the binaries to use and details about the config file
+Please check the [greenfield repo](https://github.com/bnb-chain/greenfield/releases/latest) for information, including the correct version of the binaries to use and details about the config file
 :::

 1. You need to choose a home folder `$NODE_HOME` (i.e. ~/.gnfd) for Greenfield Chain.
 You can setup this by: